samuelintheforest/stbimage-ruby/README.md

 # stbimage-ruby
-Bindings of stb-image into the ruby programing language.
+Binding of stb-image into the ruby programing language.

 # Tutorials